This post contains affiliate links. For more information, please read our disclosure policy.

 The fact says that the ship exploded and sank before the battle in 1676, and almost 800 men were lost their lives in this.

-In 1980, it was rediscovered and there are over 30,000 beautifully preserved things have been excavated, especially a spectacular gold hoard, some musical instruments, and clothing, etc.
+In 1980, it was rediscovered and there are over 30,000 beautifully preserved things that have been excavated, especially a spectacular gold hoard, some musical instruments, and clothing, etc.

 The striking Kalmar Konstmuseum is situated nearby the park or Kalmar slot.